PacketFabric/packetfabric-api-examples/docs/examples/orderpacketdirectbundle.rst

 value as it builds.
 Below is the list of statuses the bundle will go through.

 * ``Requested``: This is the first status a brand new bundle will be in.
-This status indicates that a new order is ready for set up.
+This status indicates that a new order is ready for set up
 * ``IFDsCreated``: Ports are set up in both the source and destination facilities
 * ``VCCreated``: A virtual circuit is set up between the two new ports